No-Jail Jailers Bill Passes Kentucky Senate

 Kentucky jailers who don’t have a jail to run would have to file quarterly progress reports with their county fiscal courts under a bill that passed the state Senate on Tuesday.

 In 41 Kentucky counties, local jails have closed for budgetary or compliance reasons since the 1970s.
-All of those counties still have a jailer — a constitutionally required office in Kentucky — but many of those jailers don’t do much, according to a 2015 report from WFPL's Kentucky Center for Investigative Reporting.
+All of those counties still have a jailer — a constitutionally required office in Kentucky — but many of those jailers don’t do much, according to a 2015 investigation from WFPL's Kentucky Center for Investigative Reporting.

 The bill passed the Republican-led Senate 32-5.

 State Sen. Danny Carroll, a Republican from Paducah, proposed the bill, which would also require fiscal courts to outline no-jail jailers’ duties every year.

 "This bill is not in any way an indictment on jailers whatsoever.
 However, it is designed to build some accountability and transparency in the situations where a jailer does not have a jail to operate," Carroll said.

 He cited KyCIR's investigative report as having brought the issue to light.
 (Read " Only in Kentucky: Jailers Without Jails")

 No-jail jailers and their deputies bring home salaries ranging between $20,000 and $70,000 per year, costing the state nearly $2 million per year.

 The bill now heads to the state House, where a similar piece of legislation failed last year.